Clean, renewable hydropower from Bhutan’s mountain rivers has potential to generate 30,000 MW of electricity.

 In 2004 Basochhu II were set into operation.
 The construction cost of Phase I was Nu.
 342 million and Phase II, Nu.
 1422 million.

 5. Dagachhu Hydropower Plant

-*The 720 MW Mangdechu Hydropower Project in Trongsa is nearing completion and expected to commission in 2019.
+The 720 MW Mangdechu Hydropower Plant in Trongsa is run-of-the-river scheme commissioned in 2019.

 The constructing of the plant was funded 40% by grant by Government of India and 60% by loan.
 The Nu.
 40 Billion took almost 6 years to complete.